getoutofmyyard/wan_magic/README.md

 # wan_magic
 This is a WAN that I created to practice for the CCNP ROUTE exam.
 Maybe it will help someone else along the way.
+After opening the project, be sure to import the most recent configurations into their respective devices.

 11/10/2018
 ----------